BAH Dataset for Ambivalence/Hesitancy Recognition in Videos for Digital Behavioural Change (ICLR2026)

 less effective.
 Automatic A/H recognition is therefore critical for the

-However, no datasets currently exists for the design of machine learning models
+interventions.
+However, no datasets currently exist for the design of machine

 This paper introduces the Behavioural Ambivalence/Hesitancy (BAH) dataset

-intended to mirror real-world online personalized behaviour change interventions.
+It is intended to mirror real-world digital behaviour change interventions

-Video transcripts, cropped and aligned faces, and participants’ meta-data are
+cues.
+Video transcripts, cropped and aligned faces, and participant metadata are

 also provided.
 Since A and H manifest similarly in practice, we provide a binary